c4lliope/rfcs/038-resource-prototypes/proposal.md

 jobs:
 - name: push-pull-resource
   plan:
+  # push to 'my-resource', and then fetch the last version object emitted as
+  'some-name'
   - put: my-resource

-    # the last version object emitted by `put` will be fetched as 'some-name'
     get: some-name
 ```